l0huan08/yahoo-samoa-research/README.md

 3.Experiment 2: Implement my own data mining algorithm (Non-Parallel Naive Bayes) on SAMOA 4.Experiment 3: Implement parallel Naive Bayes algorithm on SAMOA

-Currently, Experiment 3 are not finished, because of some bug in my code (actually it's because SAMOA lack of documents so I misunderstood the proper usage of some functions of SAMOA).

 The reports could be found in "White Papers" and "Lab".
 The presentations could be also found in "PPT".